 When a roof is damaged, either due to a natural disaster or from wear and tear over time, repair or replacement is often a top priority.
 However, the cost of a roof repair or full replacement is an expense many homeowners are ill-prepared to pay for out of pocket.

 A roof replacement, like other home improvement needs, is a costly endeavor.
-The average price tag is just over $7,500, with costs ranging from $5,100 up to $30,000.
+The average price tag as of February 4th, 2021 is just over $8,180 to install a new roof, with costs ranging from $5,396 up to $11,031.
 This is significant for most homeowners, especially when it is unexpected.

 The good news is that there are a number of roof financing options available to help cover the costs including home equity loans, personal loans, and more.

 On this page: